 Graduate Summer Fellowships at the Rapoport Center

-The deadline to apply for Summer 2024 graduate fellowships is Tuesday, April 30, 2024 at midnight.
+The application cycle for Summer 2024 graduate fellowships is now closed.

 The Bernard and Audre Rapoport Center for Human Rights and Justice, housed at the University of Texas at Austin School of Law, is seeking 1-2 graduate student summer fellow(s) to work at least half-time (20 hours/week) supporting the Center’s work on its thematic priorities, including reproductive justice, environmental and climate justice, peace, and the gendered and racialized dimensions of work and livelihoods.